Batavi (Germanic tribe): Swimming skills

-The Germanic soldiers of Caesar, who probably included Batavi, were used to make attacks at rivers.
+The Germanic soldiers of Julius Caesar, who probably included Batavi, were used to make attacks at rivers.
 In the Battle of the Nile (47 BC), scattered groups of Caesar's Germanic cavalry forded the Nile.

 About 150 years later, Tacitus especially associated this skill with Batavian forces, and their fellow Germani who lived across the Rhine.
 He described how the Batavi had a home-based elite cavalry corps (domi delectus eques), "distinguished by a special zeal for swimming: holding on to their weapons and horses, they were able to force their way through the Rhine with their squadrons unbroken".
 Already in 16 AD Tacitus mentions Batavi auxiliaries who travelled in the fleet of Germanicus from the Rhine delta to the mouth of the Ems, where "the cavalry and the legions fearlessly crossed the first estuaries in which the tide had not yet risen.
 However, the rear of the auxiliaries, and the Batavi among the number, plunging recklessly into the water and displaying their skill in swimming, fell into disorder, and some were drowned."
 In a later part of this campaign a major battle was fought against the Cherusci of Arminius.
 Germanicus, confronted by the Cherusci and their allies on the opposite side of the Weser, decided to first send cavalry across before trying to ford with the main force across the river.
 While two high-ranking Romans Stertinius and Aemilius attacked at widely different points so as to distract the enemy, "Chariovalda, the Batavian chief (dux), dashed to the charge where the stream is most rapid".
 Chariovalda and many of the Batavian nobles fell after "plunging into the thickest of the battle".

 Several more historical examples of this skill are noted by scholars, and believed to have involved the Batavi, even when they were not named explicitly: